luxonis/depthai-hardware/README.md

 This design is in progress.
 When complete it will support the DepthAI API over Ethernet, and some additional features like direct RTSP streaming.

 ## [BW2098POE](https://github.com/luxonis/depthai-hardware/tree/master/BW2098POE_PoE_Board)
-The [BW2098POE repository](https://github.com/luxonis/depthai-hardware/tree/master/BW2098POE_PoE_Board) contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW2099 DepthAI SoM.
+The [BW2098POE repository](https://github.com/luxonis/depthai-hardware/tree/master/BW2098POE_PoE_Board) contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW2099 OAK SoM.
 The BW2098POE baseboard offers full 802.3af, Class 3 PoE compliance with 1000BASE-T speeds, along with user-selectable external power from a 5V barrel jack.
 The Luxonis BW0249 12MP RGB camera module can be connected via the 26-pin FFC interface, which exposes a 4-lane MIPI CSI-2 channel directly into the Myriad X on the BW2099 module for processing.
 Data can also be streamed to a host via USB 3.1 Gen1 (Type-C).
 Finally, the BW2098POE board exposes boot selection switches, allowing the end user to boot the BW2099 module from USB or the on-board eMMC or NOR flash.

 ![](BW2098POE_PoE_Board/Images/BW2098POE_R1M1E1_front.jpg)